 Tradescantia albiflora ‘Nanouk’ does well in bright indirect sunlight or in full sun.
 Indirect bright light leads to greater flower production.
 Too little light will cause the foliage to fade.

-Watering & Feeding
+Watering and Feeding

-Generally speaking, Tradescantia Nanouk will do well with a weekly watering.
+Generally speaking, Tradescantia Nanouk will do well with weekly watering.
 Never allow the plant to stand in water.

-As with most Tradescantia, this cultivar does not really need fertilizer.
-Over-feeding can lead to brown leaf tips.
-If you do want to fertilize your plant, give it a half strength solution of a good quality liquid houseplant fertilizer.
+If you do want to fertilize your plant, give it a half-strength solution of a good quality liquid houseplant fertilizer.

 Alternately, give the plant a top dressing of vermicompost first thing in the spring.

-Soil & Transplanting
+Soil and Transplanting

 Good drainage is a must.
 If your soil tends to be a bit heavy, add some perlite or coarse sand to lighten it up.

-When kept as a potted plant, Nanouk Tradescantia does well in any high quality potting soil mix or container mix.
 You can improve the quality of the soil by adding organic matter such as compost, mulch, or peat moss.

 When kept outdoors as a landscape plant, all of these caveats apply.
-Be sure that your soil is amended properly so that it supplies nourishment, holds the right amount of moisture and allows excess moisture to drain away.
+Be sure that your soil is amended properly so that it supplies nourishment, holds the right amount of moisture, and allows excess moisture to drain away.

-Grooming & Maintenance
+Grooming and Maintenance

-If your plant begins to sprawl and looks a little bit thin at the top, trim off leggy cuttings and simply poke them into the soil in the center of the pot.
+If your plant begins to sprawl and looks a little bit thin at the top, trim off leggy cuttings and poke them into the soil in the center of the pot.
 They will quickly take root and fill out your plant.

-How To Propagate Tradescantia Nanouk
+Tradescantia Nanouk Propagation

 As with all Tradescantia, propagation is a breeze.
 Just trim off cuttings and start them in soil or in water.